schibsted/spid-tech-docs/resources/articles/event-trackers.md

 :category analytics
 :body

-SPiD supports several event trackers.
-In order to use them, you must provide SPiD with some configuration, listed below.
+SchAcc supports several event trackers.
+In order to use them, you must provide SchAcc with some configuration, listed below.
 Event trackers are configurable for individual clients, i.e., different tracking can be set up for your individual services.